will-wow/ants-talk/notes.md

 I guess a mathematician's mind goes to Traveling Salesman, but as an Elixir dev my mind goes to processes I realized that an ant acts a lot like a little independent process - it has a little bit of state (location and food), can get a little information about its enviornment,and makes simple logical choices as a function of those two pieces of state, plus some randomness.
 That led me to wonder:

+## Why I got into this (probably not interesting)

+So, where does Elixir fit in to all this?
+Well a few months ago, I was in search of an OTP project.
+Like a lot of Elixir devs, I've done a few Elixir projects - but professionally and personal projects - but they're mostly just been pretty basic CRUD apps.
+Taking input from a user, doing some validation, tossing in a database, and searching for it later.
+Obviously there's a little more to it than that, but certainly nothing you couldn't do with Rails or something.
+Now I definitely like working in Elixir a lot more - the pattern matching, immutable data, contexts, and typespecs are all big quality of life improvements for me, and the performance boost is sweet.<br />
+But I wanted to dig into what makes the Erlang ecosystem really special, and that's OTP.<br />So anyway I was reading about all this Ant Colony Optimization (because that's how I roll on a Tuesday night), and it got me thinking.

 ## Can you simulate an ant colony using Elixir processes with GenServer?

 ### (Spoiler alert: yup)

 ## Outlining contexts

-- Following 1.3 and DDD best practices, I started with modeling my domain, and only later called into it with a simple controller to exposed it to a little react app (written in ReasonML, but that's a topic for another conference)
+* Following 1.3 and DDD best practices, I started with modeling my domain, and only later called into it with a simple controller to exposed it to a little react app (written in ReasonML, but that's a topic for another conference)

 So following 1.3, what are the main contexts of the app, that are mostly self-contained chunks of logic?